scp756-221/term-project-monopoly/README.md

 ### 1. Simulate load

-To generate test load on all three applications, run:
+To generate test load on all three microservices, run:

 ~~~
 $ ./gatling-all.sh <Number_of_service_objects> <delay_between_each_request>